palotas/e34-Selenium-Workshop/README.md

+# JENKINS
+jenkins is installed on vm-105.element34.net

+on host, go to /home/e34/jenkins/sbox-demo-jenkins-config

+run: ./start_jenkins.sh

+that's it

 # E34 Selenium Workshop
 Please note: we are providing this software as is.
 No warranties given.
 If you have questions please file a ticket on Github.